bdjerome/GPX-Planner/notes/Notes.md

 - Give more user choice for marker setup
   - Can select every KM, Half, Quarter
   - Custom inputs (Distance, Nickname)
+    - Try to parse waypoints from input gpx files and store these
   - Will need to pass as a dict to MapVisualizer
   - This will also need to get passed to pace calculator so we know how long to each custom marker
 - Allow user to input start time of race